 The first step is to ensure that your organization is in order, which includes checking your security policy.
 The policy should cover data classification that can distinguish between sensitive and common data and it should also state clear standards and guidelines.

 Selecting the right outsourcing vendor is of course very important.
 Select a vendor who follows a strict security policy and that has security rules including protection of your data from being copied to portable devices or to other tenants in “the cloud”.
 Make sure that your vendor will follow your privacy and intellectual property policies.
+To ensure that your information security solution is future-proof, it is therefore important that you also ensure that your supplier has a way of working that means that it takes on the commitment to continue to be digitally responsible.
+Do they provide security updates throughout the life of the product/service?
+Do they do regular threat and security analyses?
+Is their product/solution future-proof?
+These are important questions that you need to ask your supplier.

 It is also better to choose a vendor who employs the use of gateways and fire walls as t his will help in the total protection of your data.
 Other things to check are if your vendor has a good track record?
 Are they educating the employees on how to handle and protect sensitive data?
 Do they have a systematic approach?
 Can they give you evidence of it?